-Mineral Owners directly hold the deeds and title for their assets and have complete control and ownership of their holdings.
-They are untethered from other investors and are free to control their holding period and exit strategy to achieve their unique investment objectives.
+While they do not have operational control, Mineral Owners directly hold the deeds and titles for their assets and have complete control and ownership of their holdings.
+They are untethered from other investors and are free to dictate their holding period and exit strategy, which may have limited liquidity.